RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: RadCloudSplat Framework

 \subsection{Problem Description and Framework Overview}

-{Radiomap extrapolation in large-scale outdoor environments is challenging due to sparse and incomplete RSS measurements, which are typically collected only in limited regions (red grids $\mathbb L_k$ in Figure~\ref{fig:Task}).
+{Radiomap extrapolation in large-scale outdoor environments is challenging due to sparse and incomplete RSS measurements, which are typically collected only in limited regions (red grids $\mathbb L_k$ in Fig.~\ref{fig:Task}).
 This leaves large areas (yellow grids $\mathbb L_o$) without coverage, necessitating a method to predict RSS values in these unseen regions.
-To address this, RadSplatter leverages sparse RSS data, the base station (BS) position, and environmental features, such as buildings and walls that strongly influence wireless signal propagation through reflection, scattering, and diffraction.
+To address this, RadCloudSplat aims to exploit environmental features, such as buildings and walls that strongly influence wireless signal propagation through reflection, scattering, and diffraction.
 However, obtaining such environmental features is infeasible in classical wireless measurement campaigns, as no scene details can be captured.
-Thanks to advancements in Integrated Sensing and Communication (ISAC), modern wireless measurement campaigns can now collect 3D point clouds alongside RSS data.
-These point clouds provide detailed geometric representations of the environment, enabling models to account for the spatial structure of obstacles that impact signal behavior.
+Thanks to advancements in mobile terminals, such as intelligent vehicles and UAVs, these platforms \cite{DeepSense} can now capture 3D point cloud data, which can offer detailed geometric representations of the surrounding environment, enabling the RadCloudSplat to incorporate the spatial structure of obstacles that influence wireless signal propagation.

-In this work, we propose \textbf{RadSplatter}, a novel framework that extends 3DGS to the radio frequency domain.
-RadSplatter leverages sparse RSS data, the position of BS, and environmental features derived from 3D point clouds to predict RSS values in complex, unseen locations. $N$ radio scatterers, such as buildings and walls, are represented using anisotropic 3D Gaussians, which capture their signal-related properties.
-These scatterers serve as the foundation for modeling signal propagation paths, and their characteristics are described as \textbf{RadSplatter attributes}:
+In this work, we propose \textbf{RadCloudSplat}, a novel framework that extends 3DGS to the radio frequency domain.
+RadCloudSplat leverages sparse RSS data, the position of BS, and environmental features derived from 3D point clouds to predict RSS values in complex, unseen locations. $N$ radio scatterers, such as buildings and walls, are represented using anisotropic 3D Gaussians, which capture their signal-related properties.
+These scatterers serve as the foundation for modeling signal propagation paths, and their characteristics are described as \textbf{RadCloudSplat attributes}

-where $\bm{\mu}_n^{\text{rad}}$ is the scatterer position representing the spatial locations of the $n$-th scatterer, $\bm{\alpha}_n^{\text{rad}}$ is the signal attenuation reflecting both the magnitude attenuation and phase change of the radio signal caused by the $n$-th scatterer, $\bm{\Sigma}_n^{\text{rad}}$ is the covariance matrix that defines the anisotropic spatial uncertainty of the $n$-th scatterer, and $\bm{\tau}_n^{\text{rad}}$ is the RSS-encoded spherical harmonics coefficients capturing how the scatterer’s contribution changes with respect to the direction of the signal propagation.
+where $\bm{\mu}_n^{\text{rad}}$ represents the spatial location of the $n$-th scatterer in the environment, $\bm{\alpha}_n^{\text{rad}}$ is the signal attenuation reflecting both the magnitude attenuation and phase change of the radio signal caused by the $n$-th scatterer, $\bm{\Sigma}_n^{\text{rad}}$ is the covariance matrix that defines the anisotropic spatial uncertainty of the $n$-th scatterer, and $\bm{\tau}_n^{\text{rad}}$ is the RSS-encoded SH coefficients capturing how the scatterer’s contribution changes with respect to the direction of the signal propagation.